Graphene Zero-Bias Sub-Terahertz Turnkey Detector with Above 43 GHz Bandwidth: Fast THz Graphene detector

-Electrical connections to external circuitry were made via a specially designed high‑frequency printed circuit board (PCB) using wire bonding.
-A custom metal sample holder (see photo in Fig.~\ref{Fig2} b) was designed to simultaneously mount the PCB, sample, and silicon lens — with the sample positioned at the lens center — while also functioning as an integrated Faraday cage to shield the system from external electromagnetic interference.
+{Connecting a high-frequency detector to measurement equipment is a non-trivial task.
+Interconnectors must be carefully designed, as signal losses and parasitic effects can severely distort or degrade the detector’s response.} Electrical connections of our detector to external circuitry were made via a specially designed high‑frequency printed circuit board (PCB) using wire bonding.
+A custom metal sample holder (see photo in Fig.~\ref{Fig3} b) was designed to simultaneously mount the PCB, sample, and silicon lens — with the sample positioned at the lens center — while also functioning as an integrated Faraday cage to shield the system from external electromagnetic interference.